epfl-cs358/2025fa-SLAMaleykoum/README.md

 ### CAD Files

+You can explore all STL files directly in the [CAD folder](/assets/CAD).

 This folder contains STL files for all custom 3D‑printed parts used in the car build.
 Each part has its STL file and a preview image of the CAD design.